Online and offline

 In computer technology and telecommunications, online indicates a state of connectivity, and offline indicates a disconnected state.
-In modern terminology, this usually refers to an Internet connection, but (especially when expressed as "on line" or "on the line") could refer to any piece of equipment or functional unit that is connected to a larger system.
+In modern terminology, this usually refers to an Internet connection.
+More broadly, it could also refer to any piece of equipment or functional unit that is connected to a larger system.
 Being online means that the equipment or subsystem is connected, or that it is ready for use.

 "Online" has come to describe activities and concepts that take place on the Internet, such as online identity, online predator and online shop.
 A similar meaning is also given by the prefixes cyber and e, as in words cyberspace, cybercrime, email, and e-commerce.
 In contrast, "offline" can refer to either computing activities performed while disconnected from the Internet, or alternatives to Internet activities (such as shopping in brick-and-mortar stores).
 The term "offline" is sometimes used interchangeably with the acronym "IRL", meaning "in real life", as well as about office meetings in person wherein a formal, high-concentration meeting may have matters taken "offline" to a more relaxed moment away from the "online" high-stress meeting.